Ysoroko/FT_SPLIT_TESTER/README.md

 1) Git clone this repo anywhere you want

-2) a) In Makefile, replace the first line next to SRCS by a path to your own ft_split.c file (Example: /Users/ysoroko/Cursus/libft/ft_split.c \)
+2) a) In Makefile, replace the first line next to SRCS by a path to your own ft_split.c file.
+      Example: /Users/ysoroko/Cursus/libft/ft_split.c \

-If you have any local functions your fr_split.c is using, add them as a separate line (Example: /Users/ysoroko/Cursus/libft/ft_strlen.c \)
+   b) If you have any local functions your fr_split.c is using, add them as a separate line.
+      Example: /Users/ysoroko/Cursus/libft/ft_strlen.c \

 3) a) For MacOs, ignore this part, everything is already set up for the tester to count the memory used.